Rojar2006/Useless_2.0/README.md

 To prevent the phone being stationery while using Instagram

 ### The Solution (that nobody asked for)
-We used an app to monitor if the user opens instagram, if he/she does, they won't be able to access Instagram unless the phone is in contant motion.
+We used an app to monitor if the user opens instagram, if he/she does, they won't be able to access Instagram unless the phone is in constant motion.

 ## Technical Details
 ### Technologies/Components Used